Nikon D3500 Review : A compact and likable DSLR for beginners

 weight of Nikon D3500

-The built of Nikon D3500 camera is a pretty nice one.
-The bent which exists on one of its edges helps you to get a better grip while clicking pictures; it provides stability too to the camera which of course is necessary.
-It also helps you to support the camera properly when you would be shooting with larger and heavier lenses; of course, you are not going to stick to the basic lens of the camera, right?
+The built-in Nikon D3500 camera is a pretty nice one.
+The bent that exists on one of its edges helps you to get a better grip while clicking pictures; it provides stability too to the camera which of course is necessary.
+It also helps you to support the camera properly when you are shooting with larger and heavier lenses; of course, you are not going to stick to the basic lens of the camera, right?

 The top part of the camera looks like a refined model of its predecessor D3400 and it kind of comes in the line with Nikon D5600.
 The camera comes with an almost straight array of buttons and the mode dial is too present but this time it features a switch for Line View around its collar.

-Some more changes on the back of the D3500 are the five buttons that sat to the left of the D3400’s display.
-Well, now the screen now sits almost on the edge of the body of the device, with all these controls re-distributed on the back of the Nikon D3500.
+Some more changes on the back of the D3500 are the five buttons that sit to the left of the D3400’s display.
+Well, the screen sits almost on the edge of the body of the device, with all these controls re-distributed on the back of the Nikon D3500.

 There is a special dedicated button for the flash which onto the left of the viewfinder, and an information button on the right of the viewfinder, with the remaining controls, arranged surrounding the multi-directional control pad.